Watts-Lab/deliberation-topics/topics/policing_2022/new_discussion_question_header_force.md

 ---

 # Discussion Question #3: Police Use of Force

-### Please answer the question below and then discuss your views on it as a group until the 3-minute timer is up.
+### Please answer the question below and then spend 3 minutes discussing your views on it as a group.

 ---